TestSphere – The Launch

 TestSphere is a card deck with many functions but with one main mission

-Each pack of TestSphere cards features a hundred Cards divided in 5 dimensions:
+Each pack of TestSphere cards features a hundred Cards divided into 5 dimensions:

 - Heuristics: Possible ways of tackling a problem.